chingheng0808/PromptHSI/README.md

 # Testing
 python test.py
 ```

-Our pre-trained model is under `./ckpt/` already, with the name `BEST-PromptHSI.pth`.

 #
 If our work is helpful to your reaearch, please kindly cite our work.
 Thank!